sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

                                (p.
 159, lines 9-12)

      Quotation (xiv) above deserves special attention.
-It gives the rational solution of the equation [Nx²+1 = y²in the form](# "For details, see my paper, entitled 'On Śridhara's Rational Solution of Nx2+1=y2, Gaṇita Vol. I, No. 2, pp. 1-12.
-[It must be noted that the above rational solution is due to some unknown mathematician, who was the author of the verses of quotation (xiv), and not to Śridharâcârya as was supposed in that paper.]")
+It gives the rational solution of the equation Nx²+1 = y²in the form[^78], and not to Śridharâcârya as was supposed in that paper.]")

+[^78]: "For details, see my paper, entitled 'On Śridhara's Rational Solution of Nx2+1=y2, Gaṇita Vol. I, No. 2, pp. 1-12.
+It must be noted that the above rational solution is due to some unknown mathematician, who was the author of the verses of quotation (xiv

 $X = \\frac{k}{\\left.
 Bh \\right.\\sim Ab},\~Y\~ = \\frac{Ah - Bh}{\\left.
 Bh \\right.\\sim Ab}\~,$